jeetendragan/robotics_algorithms/README.md

 # robotics_algorithms
-My work on the programming assignments for the course CSE 568-Robotics Algorithms at UB.
+My work on the programming assignments for the course CSE 568-Robotics Algorithms at UB.<br/>

+There are 5 programming assignments in this course, based on Robot Operating System(ROS)

-Course Outline and Objectives:
+Course Outline and Objectives:<br/>
-At the end of this course, a successful student should be able to understand and reason about:
+At the end of this course, a successful student should be able to understand and reason about:<br/>
 1- Mobility: Wheeled locomotion<br/>
 2- Kinematics: Wheeled kinematics, coordinate transforms<br/>
 3- Sensing: Various sensors, sensor classification and sensor characterization<br/>